iskitsas/http-traffic-simulator/desktop-app/README.md

 ### To run the application on your local follow the steps:

 1. Install dependency `npm run install-dep`
-2. Start the development server `npm run dev`
+2. Start the development server for linux-mac `npm run dev` and for windows `npm run w-dev`

 Runs the app in the development mode.\